 During the Boao Forum in April 2018, President Xi Jinping announced that China decides to adopt a series of new significant measures in expanding its opening-up.
 These measures include broadening market access, enhancing alignment with international economic and trade rules, strengthening protection of intellectual property rights and lowering imports tariffs.

 China is shifting towards a consumption-driven economy by lowering its import tariffs.
 In November 2017, China cut import tariff on 187 consumer goods, the tariffs drop from an average 17.3% to 7.7% on products including pharmaceuticals, food, health supplements and clothing.
 From 1 July 2018, China has further reduced tariffs on 1,449 items, from an average tariff rate of 15.7% to 6.9%; and lower import tariffs on vehicles (from average 21.5% to 13.8%) and auto parts (from average 10.2% to 6.0%).

-China is to reduce the Most-Favoured-Nation (MFN) tariff on 1,585 taxable items as of 1 November 2018.
-This will coincide with the provisional MFN tariff rates being abolished for 39 import items, while the existing MFN provisional tariff rates will remain in force for all goods unaffected by this latest round of cut.
+China reduced the Most-Favoured-Nation (MFN) tariff on 1,585 taxable items as of 1 November 2018.
+This coincided with the provisional MFN tariff rates being abolished for 39 import items, while the existing MFN provisional tariff rates remained in force for all goods unaffected by this latest round of cut.
 In total, the tariff reductions apply to 19% of all taxable import items, with the average tariff rate having fallen from 10.5% to 7.8%.